emmajanedrews/base-template/_posts/2017-10-25-2017-canadian-real-estate-market-update.md

 Home prices tell a similar story.
 Single-family homes have increased by 3% in price on average over the last year, while condos and townhomes have both seen double-digit gains.

-If you’re looking to enter the market as either a buyer or a seller, it’s important to work with your local Realtor so that you understand the latest market trends and set realistic expectations to help you achieve your housing goals.
+If you’re looking to enter the market as either a buyer or a seller, it’s important to work with your local realtor so you understand the latest market trends and set realistic expectations to help you achieve your housing goals.

 If you have any questions for us, don’t hesitate to reach out and give us a call or send us an email.
 We would love to hear from you.